hunjager/my-first-threejs-works/README.md

 # Three.js Earth

-This is my first threejs porject where i made the Earth
+This is my first threejs project where i made the Earth

 ## Authors